puppetlabs/puppet-specifications/language/catalog_expressions.md

 * A class definition may only appear at the top level in a file, or inside a class definition
 * A class may inherit another class
 * A class may have parameters
-* A class may be private to the module it is defined in
+* A class may be private to the module it is defined in **(PUP-523)**
 * A class defined in the environment that is marked private is not visible to modules
 * A parameter declaration may have a default value expression
 * Parameter declarations with default value expression may appear anywhere in the list
-* Parameter default value expressions
+* Parameter default value expressions:
-  * may not reference other parameters in the list - the evaluation order is undefined
+  * should not reference other parameters in the list - the evaluation order is undefined when using an implementation that does not guarantee the correct order.
   * may reference variables defined by the inherited class (it is initialized before the inheriting class).
-* A class defines a named scope and makes all of its parameters and variables visible
+* A class defines a named scope and makes all of its non private) parameters and variables visible
 * A parameter that is private can only be set from the same module (it is not part of the API)
 * A class defined inside another class automatically becomes prefixed with the containing class' name as its name space